Quantifying Epistemic Uncertainty in Diffusion Models

 TL;DR: FLARE is a randomized Fisher–Laplace method that isolates epistemic uncertainty in diffusion models, producing accurate uncertainty estimates for diagnostics and filtering low-confidence samples.

 Abstract: To ensure high quality outputs, it is important to quantify the epistemic uncertainty of diffusion models.
 Existing methods are often unreliable because they mix epistemic and aleatoric uncertainty.
-We introduce a projection guided by Fisher information that explicitly isolates epistemic variance, producing more reliable plausibility scores for generated data.
-To make this approach scalable, we propose FLARE (Fisher–Laplace Randomized Estimator), which approximates the Fisher information using a uniformly random subset of model parameters.
+We introduce a method based on Fisher information that explicitly isolates epistemic variance, producing more reliable plausibility scores for generated data.
+To make this approach scalable, we propose FLARE (Fisher-Laplace Randomized Estimator), which approximates the Fisher information using a uniformly random subset of model parameters.
 Empirically, FLARE improves uncertainty estimation in synthetic time-series generation tasks, achieving more accurate and reliable filtering than other methods.
 Theoretically, we bound the convergence rate of our randomized approximation and provide analytic and empirical evidence that last-layer Laplace approximations are insufficient for this task.

 Submission Number: 1574